emicklei/gmig/README.md

 ## Getting started

-### init [project]
+### init [target]

-Prepares your setup for working with migrations by creating a `gmig.json` file in a project folder.
+Prepares your setup for working with migrations by creating a `gmig.json` file in a target folder.

     gmig init my-production-project

 You must change the file `my-production-project/gmig.json` to set the Bucket name.

     {
+        "project": "my-production-project",
+        "region": "europe-west1",
+        "zone": "europe-west1-b",
         "bucket":"mycompany-gmig-states",
         "state":"gmig-last-migration"
     }

 If you decide to store state files of different projects in one Bucket then set the state object name to reflect this, eg. `myproject-gmig-state`.
+If you want to apply the same migrations to different regions/zones then choose a target folder name to reflect this, eg. `my-production-project-us-east`.
+Values for `region` and `zone` are only required if you want to create Compute Engine resources.

 ### new [title]